Superd22/spectrum-bot/README.md

 ```

 ## How to use for your own bots
-1. `npm install --save spectrum-bot@Superd22/spectrum-bot` to install the latest version of the api
+1. `npm install --save spectrum-bot` to install the latest version of the api
 2. `import { Spectrum } from "spectrum-bot"` for typescript or `const Spectrum = require("spectrum-bot");` for ES5
 3. Follow sample code to start building your own bot